Weekly News

 Pastoral Friends

 The Pastoral Friends Committee has a rotating chair throughout the year.
-Should you need pastoral care during the months of January and February, contact Sid Soderholm.
+Should you need pastoral care during the month of February, contact Sid Soderholm.

 ------------------------------